 Yeah!
 Good News!
 New Zealand’s nailed inflation.

-Don’t get me wrong – I dislike inflation, an everything about it.
-I don’t like how sustained persistent inflation is create by the government spending money it doesn’t have and buying up large on both the taxpayer and consumers ticket (inflation is a tax).
+Don’t get me wrong – I dislike inflation, and everything about it.
+I don’t like how sustained persistent inflation is created by the government spending money it doesn’t have and buying up large on both the taxpayer and consumers ticket (inflation is a tax).
 I don’t like how it leads to a cost-of-living crisis, and is uneven across commodities, and hits things like houses hard.

 I really don’t like the way the Reserve Bank of New Zealand caused our version too.
 Just like the Reserve Bank of New Zealand knew what would be needed to stop our version.